 Where to Stay in Washington DC

 Located northwest of the downtown area, Dupont Circle is a lively, vibrant residential area with colored row houses and lots of local businesses.
-It is also home to a Sunday farmers market and Dupont Underground art gallery.
 This area is accessible by metro and bus easily from the more touristy parts of Washington DC, making it the perfect place for travelers on the go.

-For budget travelers, HighRoad Hostel is the perfect choice in the Dupont Circle area.
-It’s a well-rated hostel/budget guesthouse that won’t make your wallet cry.
+- Hostel: For budget travelers, HighRoad Hostel is the perfect choice in the Dupont Circle area.
+It’s a well-rated hostel/budget guesthouse that won’t make your wallet cry!

-Checked out early or taking advantage of a long layover and not sure where to store your bags?
+Travel Tip: Checking out early and not sure where to store your bags?
 Check out LuggageHero, a service that helps you find a safe place to keep your luggage while you’re running around!
 Use the code PRACTICALW for 2 hours of free luggage storage on us.

 Psst: Looking for more awesome places to visit?
 Check out a few of our other posts!